-Manager's Corner: School Meals Meats/Meat Alternates Component Requirements is designed for managers to use in training their staff.
+Manager's Corner: School Meals Meats/Meat Alternates Component Requirements is designed to empower managers to use in training their staff.
 Each lesson is roughly 15 minutes.
-Manager's Corner: School Meals Meats/Meat Alternates Component Requirements provides a method for empowering managers to train their staff.
-This lesson plan contains the following:
+This lesson plan contains:

-- learning objective, - statement explaining the importance of the topic, - list of materials, - instructions on how to present the information, - questions to ask staff, and - an activity to strengthen or refresh the knowledge of the staff.
+- Learning objective - Statement explaining the importance of the topic - List of materials - Instructions on how to present the information - Questions to ask staff - An activity to strengthen or refresh the knowledge of the staff

-Lesson Overview-Questions
+Lesson Overview